Phaistos Disc: Nature of depicted objects

 Many of the signs are depictions of concrete objects with a recognizable general nature (such as humans, birds, plants, a boat), or parts thereof (heads, hides, flowers).
-However, in most cases the precise nature of objects depicted is still unknown (as of 2023).
+However, in most cases the precise nature of objects depicted is unknown.
 The sign names assigned by scholars, in particular by Godart and the Unicode consortium, were rather arbitrary, often based on the slightest shape similarity.

 Symbol 21 (Godart's "COMB") was once conjectured to be a palace floorplan.
 However, this hypothesis was cast in doubt by the discovery of a vase with a nearly identical symbol incised on the bottom, believed to be a potter's mark.

 Ritual sea snail (triton) conch, decorated with red paint.
 Phaistos, 3600–3000 BC.

 Symbol 20 ("DOLIUM") was assumed to be the conch of a large sea snail, such as Tonna dolium or some Eudolium or Charonia species.
 One such conch was found at Phaistos and is believed to have been used as a musical instrument for ritual uses.